This Belgium Travel Guide aims to provide you with simple and stress-free travel planning information and inspiration for planning a trip to Belgium.

 - Luxury Hotels & Resorts – Belgium has its fair share of 5 star properties for those who like a bit of luxury.
 These will offer you brilliant service and a top location, sometimes with incredible views of the surrounding area.

-We use and recommend Booking.com for researching and booking hostel, motel, hotel, apartment and resort accommodation around the world.
+I use and recommend Booking.com for researching and booking hostel, motel, hotel, apartment and resort accommodation around the world.

 Belgium has a variety of eating options that will suit all budgets and tastes.
 And because of the country’s international population, you will find a wide range of restaurants and cafes serving local, European and overseas dishes too.